-• have their identity confirmed, be measured and photographed;
+• has their identity confirmed, is measured and photographed;

-• hand over their clothing and any other personal property that will be stored while they are in custody;
+• hands over personal property (including clothing) that will be stored while they are in custody;

-• undergo a strip searched by prison officers;
+• undergoes a strip search by prison officers;

-• change into prison-issue clothing (unless the prisoner is on remand, where they may be permitted to wear their own clothes);
+• changes into prison-issue clothing (unless the prisoner is on remand, where they may be permitted to wear their own clothes);

-• nominate the people who can visit them, and list the people they want to phone while in custody;
+• nominates the people who can visit them, and list the people they want to phone while in custody;

-• be able to phone a friend, a family member or a lawyer.
+• can phone a friend, a family member or a lawyer.